| | | | |

 Right sides together, line up the side seams and sew along the arms and sides, finish these seams if you are sewing with quilting cotton.

 Fold the front center edges toward the inside 1/2 inch and sew along the edge.
-If you are using quilting cotton, fold over 1/4 inch, press with your iron, fold over another 1/4 inch pres again and sew along the edge.
-(Ignore the fact I have already gathered the neckline in the photo below, I gathered out of order and had to re-do it after I took the photos.)
+If you use quilting cotton, fold over 1/4 inch, press with your iron, fold over another 1/4 inch pres again, and sew along the edge.
+(Ignore the fact I have already gathered the neckline in the photo below; I gathered it out of order and had to re-do it after I took the photos.)

 Follow the same procedure to finish the hem for the bottom of the cardigan.
-(If you are using knot, you do have the option to leave the edges raw.
+(If you are using knit fabric, you have the option to leave the edges raw.
 (The knit I used was very thick and strong and does not fray at all)

 Step 3.
 Gathering the neckline.

 To gather, hold the bobbin thread steady and slide the fabric down the thread.
-Be sure to try the cardigan on at this point and adjust your gathers to the desired fit.
+At this point, be sure to try the cardigan on and adjust the gathers to the desired fit.

-Line up the sort ends of the two strips and stitch them together.
+Line up the short ends of the two strips and stitch them together.

 Fold the top and bottom edges over 1/4 inch and press.